zlamalp/opsi-admin/README.md

 #### Local run (GWT - DevMode)

 You can use either standard DevMode or SuperDevMode of GWT to run the app.
-Because app needs you to log-in first, you must have compiled app already present.
-Run: ``mvn clean install -DskipTests -Pmyslq`` in sources parent folder.
+Because app needs you to log-in first, you must have compiled app already present (run ``mvn clean install -DskipTests -Pmysql`` in sources root folder).

-Now you can start the app by running command inside *opsi-admin-wui/* folder:
+Now you can start the app by running command inside ``opsi-admin-wui/`` folder:

 ```bash
 mvn gwt:run -DskipTests -Pmysql